tioluigidev/Tio-Luigis-IOT-Minilab/readme-module-rpicpu.md

 ![Raspberry Pi CPU Module Schematics](images/schematics/module-rpicpu.jpg)

+For the LCD backlight control pins, you have three choices:
+- Leave then unconnected, so the backlights will always be turned off,
+- Connect then to the GND, so the backlights will always be turned on,
+- Connect then to the GPIO 1 and 25 pins (like me), so you can control via software when turn on or off the backlights.

 ## 3D Printed Parts

 To make the 3d printed parts, I used an Creality Ender 3 similar 3d printer.
 Some parts I printed with 0.8mm nozzle, just for speed gain (where aesthetics were not so important).
 For all the other parts, I used 0.4mm nozzle.
 The original editable Blender files are also included in the "3dprint" directory.